Updated: December 17, 2024

 Municipal Property Tax, also known as Immovable Property Tax (IMI)

-Portuguese municipalities receive funding from the property tax, which is also used to maintain public facilities.
+Portuguese municipalities receive funding from the property tax in Portugal, which is also used to maintain public facilities.
 When you own the property on the last day of the applicable tax year, you are responsible for paying the IMI tax.
 The value of the tax asset (TPV) must be multiplied by the relevant rate to determine the IMI tax.
 Depending on the assessed value of the IMI, payment can be made in the following installments:

 Exemptions on IMI tax